Wigmore, Luton: Local area

-Wigmore Lane, the main road through the area, is home to Luton's only Asda supermarket.
-The neighbouring Wigmore Park District Centre includes a health centre, Iceland supermarket and smaller shops and eating places.
+The neighbouring Wigmore Park District Centre includes a health centre, supermarket, smaller shops and eating places.
 The Wigmore Place office development comprises three interlinked four storey buildings named Marlborough House, Eaton House and Wigmore House.
 The latter houses the head office of TUI Airways.

 Wigmore Primary School caters for up to 630 children aged 4 to 11.
-Richmond Hill East, a special primary school for pupils with severe and complex needs, opened in 2016.
+Richmond Hill East, a special primary school for pupils with severe and complex needs, opened in 2016, and is located just off Wigmore Lane in Crawley Green Road.

 Wigmore Hall Farmhouse, much extended to the rear, is now a conference centre managed by Active Luton, a Community Wellbeing Trust.

 Wigmore is close to London Luton Airport, one of the busiest airports in the United Kingdom.
 Despite this, Wigmore suffers little aircraft noise due to not being on the flight path.
-The green space of Wigmore Park also acts as a buffer zone.
+The green space of Wigmore Park also acts as a buffer zone, until such time as the airport sanction is approved.